🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 🌑 You May Also Be Exploring These Patterns

-If you’re drawn to shadow work, you may already be noticing certain patterns in your thoughts, emotions, or relationships.
+If you're drawn to shadow work, you may already be noticing some of these patterns in your own life.

 If something feels familiar, you can explore these topics more deeply: